On regularity of solutions for certain linear Boltzmann transport equations: Introduction

 We remark that in the global case $G=\R^3$ the "regularity of solution may increase according to the data".
 Actually, we conjectured in \cite{tervo19-b} (Discussion and Remark 4.9 therein) that in the case $G=\R^3$ under relevant assumptions the assumption

 implies that $\psi\in H^{(m_1,m_2,m_3)}(G\times S\times I^\circ)$.
-For $G\not=\R^3$ the corresponding initial inflow boundary value problem (\ref{i1}), (\ref{i2}) (\ref{i1-i}) has (as mentioned above) a variable multiplicity which causes limited regularity of solutions.
-In fact, due to the needed inflow boundary condition (\ref{i2}) the Sobolev regularity of solutions is depending strongly on the properties of the escape time mapping $t(x,\omega)$ (section \ref{prem} below) {contrary to the global case $G=\R^3$}.
+For $G\not=\R^3$ the corresponding problem is characteristic which causes limited regularity of solutions.
+In fact, due to the needed inflow boundary condition (\ref{i2}) the Sobolev regularity of solutions is depending strongly on the properties of the (non-smooth) escape time mapping $t(x,\omega)$ (section \ref{prem} below) {contrary to the global case $G=\R^3$}.
 This can be seen transparently from the explicit solution formulas applied in section \ref{rbp}.
-The inflow boundary condition causes that the regularity of solutions is not necessarily "increasing along the data, at least with respect to $(x,\omega)$-variable".
-In fact, it is known that the regularity of the solution of the transport equations with respect to $x$-variable, for example is limited up to space $H^{(s_1,0,0)}(G\times S\times I^\circ),\ s_1<3/2$ regardless of the smoothness of the data (see counterexample given in \cite{tervo17-up}, section 7.1).
-We remark, however that (at least) in the case where $a(x,E)=0$, regularity with respect to $E$-variable up to any order may be obtained (see section \ref{rev} below).
+The regularity of solutions is not necessarily "increasing along the data, at least with respect to $(x,\omega)$-variable".
+It is known that the regularity of the solution of the transport equations with respect to $x$-variable, for example is limited up to space $H^{(s_1,0,0)}(G\times S\times I^\circ),\ s_1<3/2$ regardless of the smoothness of the data (see counterexample given in \cite{tervo17-up}, section 7.1).
+We remark, however that the regularity with respect to $E$-variable up to any order may be obtained (see section \ref{rev} below).